RUMI FEST with Coleman Barks

-RUMI FEST 2010 - Day 1 featured performances by: Coleman Barks, Whirling Dervishes with Sufi Music, from the Canadian Sufi Cultural Center, Garo & Friends and a special guest performance on Sitar by Irshad Khan, the sitar maestro.
-It also featured an art exhibit by: THE OPEN EASEL revolving around Rumi's work.
+RUMI FEST was a sold out event held on October 2010.
+Day 1 featured performances by: Coleman Barks, Whirling Dervishes with Sufi Music, from the Canadian Sufi Cultural Center, Garo & Friends and a special guest performance on Sitar by Irshad Khan, the sitar maestro.
+It also featured an art exhibit by: The Open Easel revolving around Rumi's work.

-*Partial proceeds from the Rumi Fest were given personally to Dr. Edhi of EDHI FOUNDATION and the other half were given to the new hospital in Pakistan built by the Turkish government.
-Thanks to all those who came to the event and to those who donated for the flooding victims in Pakistan.
-May we all open our hearts towards those in serious need.
+*Partial proceeds from the Rumi Fest were given to Dr. Edhi of Edhi Foundation and the other half were given to the new hospital in Pakistan built by Turkey.

 Mevlana Jalalud'din Rumi